kambana4200/HeatPump_DigitalTwin/README.md

  3) Twin of a PID Corrector

 Simulation Abilities : Add assets on the semantic Digital Model on this flow Then view all data modifications

+Using this flow : import the .json file on a Node-RED Platform